Reviews

 DwarfLab DWARF II Smart Telescope Review: Partially Recommended

-The DwarfLab Dwarf II is a fun device, but its astronomical capabilities are not really its main selling point, and the telescope has a lot of persistent hardware/software issues.
+The DwarfLab Dwarf II is a fun device, I agree.
+But its astronomical capabilities are not really its main selling point, and the telescope has a lot of persistent hardware/software issues that I didn't expect.

 Celestron CGX 925 SCT Review: Recommended Scope